domschrei/krunner-symbols/README.md

 krunner is a great tool because it's always accessible, very fast, and really unintrusive, as it temporarily gets focused when called, but then returns the focus to the previously focused view when finished.
 Because of this, a quick krunner query can be perfectly integrated into a user's workflow, adding efficiency and convenience.
 This little tool is meant to support this idea of usage.

 If you are interested in the project, have any recommendations or suggestions, feel free to contact me or post an issue.
-As I did not have any experience with Plasma development before, I am happy to hear about how I can improve the code and/or the build process.

 ## Installation